aleios/Diana/README.md

 Component
 =========

 A component holds data an entity might be interested in.
 Since Diana stores most components inline (with other component data) only one instance of a component is normally allowed to be associated with an entity.
 The other types are Indexed and Multiple.
 Indexed allows Diana to hold data seperatly and more compact while Mutiple does pretty much the same thing but allow multiple instances of a component with the same entity.
-Both types can be limited, so for example only 50 "dead body" cmoponents are allowed to exist at any time.
+Both types can be limited, so for example only 50 "dead body" components are allowed to exist at any time.

 Diana also supports a small portion of Reactive programming, by giving a component a compute function.
 It will call the compute function when a component that it depends on is tagged as dirty.
-This allows components to delay computation and cache old results until it has a reason to change.
+This allows components to delay computation and cache old results until it has a reason to change, normally when the component is read.

     unsigned int diana_createComponent(
         struct diana *diana,